GStreamer/gstreamer/markdown/plugin-development/advanced/building-types.md

     or "audio/compressed" could exist and have a property indicating the type of compression used.

-  - Ensure that, when you do create a new type, you specify it clearly, and get it added to the list of known types so that other developers can use the type correctly when writing their elements.
+  - Ensure that, when you do create a new media type, you specify it clearly, and get it added to the list of known media types so that other developers can use the media type correctly when writing their elements.

 ## Building a Simple Format for Testing